numediart/MBROLA/README.md

 If your audioplayer has problems with sun .AU files, try with .raw Never use .wav format when you pipe the ouput (mbrola can't rewind the file to write the audio size in the header).
-Wav format was not developped for Unix (on the contrary Au format let you specify in the header "we're on a pipe, read until end of file").
+Wav format was not developed for Unix (on the contrary Au format let you specify in the header "we're on a pipe, read until end of file").

 ## On Sun4 or with machines with an old audio interface